shannaurelle/the-contribution-graph/README.md

 If you want to skip any git installation, just click "Download Zip" and it should save this repo on your computer.
 ![this is an image boxing the download link button using a red square](https://github.com/shannaurelle/the-contribution-graph/blob/8ed3df2f6adb62ffc8afa2e8fd141e869f70a34c/github-download-zip.png)

+Oh you are still reading this?
+If you are interested in contributing to this project or you want to clone this repo, feel free to download this via git clone command.

 ## Roadmap
 1. Make the colors easy to adjust
 2. Make the months rotate based on desired starting/ending month